msolefonte/spotify-manager/README.md

 ## Reporting Issues

-If you have suggestions, bugs or other issues specific to this library, file them [here](https://github.com/WolfyLPDC/spotify-account/issues).
+If you have suggestions, bugs or other issues specific to this library, file them [here](https://github.com/WolfyLPDC/spotify-manager/issues).
 Or just send me a pull request.

 ## Version

 - 1.0 - 17/03/2018 - Initial release
+- 1.1 - 27/03/2018 - Added some new methods and revised the old ones